Page last reviewed and updated on: May 16, 2025.

 - No unauthorized vehicles are allowed past Mount Lorette Ponds (south on Highway 40) or the Galatea Creek parking lot (north on Highway 40) from June 10 to June 18.

-For a map of the closed area, click here.
+For a map of the closed area, visit the RCMP website or the Alberta Parks website.
 For a list of the trail closures and alternative options, click here.
 Please note, this list is not comprehensive and changes may be made as new information becomes available.
 Check the Alberta Parks website or contact one of the following resources for more information about trail closures:

 [email protected] or 1-855-678-1295 ext.
 0